 The NEW YEAR IS HERE!!!

-As I reflect on 2018, I realize that there are 3 major lies that people tell themselves that STOPS them from making their fitness goals a reality.
+As I reflect over the year, I realize that there are 3 major lies that people tell themselves that STOPS them from making their fitness goals a reality.

 The reason why I consider these three things to be “lies” is that they are too flaky by design and seasonal at best.
 They don’t offer any true structure, direction, or clarity of what needs to be done to reach your goal.